-Grade: 10-11, Pre-Reg: Latin II
+Grade: 10-11 (Pre-Requisite: Latin II)

 In Latin III, students cover the later chapters of Wheelock's Latin, learning about the various tenses of the subjunctive mood of verbs, the uses of the subjunctive mood, and the different types of conditional sentences.
-Focus is placed on learning new Latin vocabulary and on incorporating derivatives of those words into one's own vernacular.
-The course also covers classical mythology.
+This course will conclude the basics of Latin grammar, giving students an opportunity to read more extensive texts like Ritchie's Fabulae Faciles.
+The course also covers classical culture.